Perspective | This Nationals spring has been filled with happy returns. Now let’s see if they last.

 In six games, reliever Wander Suero, who’s using more sliders and change-ups to help his outstanding cutter play up, has looked as good as his 1.50 ERA.

 The most ludicrously torrid player in MLB is forgotten Ryan Zimmerman, who sat out last season.
-He’s nine for 19 with five homers.
+He’s 9 for 19 with five homers.
 Did somebody release the Zim of 2017 from a crypt?
 And how do you get him 300 at-bats?

 Seldom do you see a team so utterly dependent on so many players coming off tarnished seasons who hope the next six months resemble, somewhat at least, this meaningless March.
 How much is fool’s gold?